Glaciers and ice sheets play key roles in the long story of Earth’s climate and landscapes.

 Mountain glacier dynamics

 Mountain glaciers are simpler than marine-terminating outlet glaciers, but there are thousands of them, spanning a huge range of geometries and climate settings around the world.
-So, it’s important to understand how basic principles translate from one setting to another.
+So, it’s important to understand how core principles translate from one setting to another.
+For example, glaciers have a response time that depends on their geometry and local climate, meaning that they are in varying stages of adjustment to current warming.

 Screen Shot 2021-02-02 at 10.28.37 PM.png